Metropolitan France: Hexagon

 l'Hexagone illustrated by overlaying the outline of mainland France with a regular hexagon on the 1988 Charles de Gaulle commemorative 1 franc coin (celebrating the 30th anniversary of the Fifth Republic).
 Going counterclockwise from the northwest/top-left, the sides of the hexagon are: 1. the Channel coast, 2. the Atlantic coast, 3. the Pyrenees (border with Spain), 4. the Mediterranean coast, 5. the eastern border (Alps, Jura and Upper Rhine; Monaco to Karlsruhe), and 6. the northeastern border (German Rhineland, Belgium, and Luxembourg; Karlsruhe to Dunkirk).

 Legislators in 2023 voted to use the name l'Hexagone ("the Hexagon") to refer to the continental part of metropolitan France in an effort to move away from colonial language.
 The image of France as a hexagon first appeared in French geography texts of the 1850s.
+At the "vertices" of the hexagon are the communes of Bray-Dunes, Porspoder, Hendaye, Cerbère, Menton and Lauterbourg.

 Mainland or Continental France (French: la France continentale), or just "the mainland" (French: le continent), does not include the French islands in the Atlantic Ocean, English Channel, or Mediterranean Sea, the largest of which is Corsica.

 In Corsica, people from mainland France are referred to as les continentaux.